-Southern California deluge kills 8 as rivers of mud wipe out homes
+Southern California deluge kills 13 as rivers of mud wipe out homes

 "Seems calm now.
 We feel safe.
 But definitely stuck here for a bit."

-There were several glimmers of hope through the destruction, such as rescue by the Ventura County Aviation Unit.
+There were several glimmers of hope, as emergency officials rescued stranded residents.

-Eliason, the Santa Barbara County fire spokesman, posted photos of firefighters also leading people through mud and floodwater to safety.
+Eliason, the Santa Barbara County fire spokesman, posted photos of firefighters leading people through mud and floodwater to safety.

 Also in Montecito, a ruptured gas line led to a fire that consumed a building, Eliason said.